ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   * - Unique simulant ID (for PRL tracking)
   * - Unique household ID consistent between observers (for PRL tracking)
-  * - Census household ID (arbitrary identifier which is the same for simulants in the same household but **different from other observers and between timesteps for the same household**)
   * - First name
   * - Middle initial
   * - Last name